NCS4CVR: Neuron-Connection Sharing for Multi-Task Learning in Video Conversion Rate Prediction: Experiments

 \section{Experiments}

-In this section, both offline and online experiments are performed on the large-scale recommender system in Tencent Video platform with tens of millions of videos for several hundred million users to evaluate the superiority of our proposed method.
+In this section, both offline and online experiments are performed on a large-scale industry online video platform with tens of millions of videos for hundreds of millions of users to evaluate our proposed method.